 Sound-bite: “Is that guy really going to jump from there?”

-So, by this time you may be asking: “Which is it?
+So, you’ve probably heard this place referred to by many names, and you may be asking: “Which is it?
 ‘Ohe’o Gulch, Haleakala National Park Kipahulu, or Seven Sacred Pools?”
 The proper name of this attraction is ‘Ohe’o (Oh-Hey-Oh).
-“Seven Sacred Pools” is a name coined years ago by the owner of what is now the Hotel Hana Maui for the purpose of marketing this remote location to tourists.
+“Seven Sacred Pools” is a name coined decades ago by the owner of what is now Travaasa Hana (previously Hotel Hana Maui) for the purpose of marketing this deservingly spectacular (but then unknown) remote location to tourists.
 Since this is part of the Haleakala National Park, the NPS has also added their own name to the mix “Haleakala National Park, Kipahulu.”

-Whatever you call it, this collection of (way more than) seven pools and waterfalls is absolutely spectacular!
+Whatever you call it, this collection of (many more than seven) pools and waterfalls is absolutely spectacular!

-There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), newly constructed bathrooms, expanded camping facilities and large parking lots.
+There are full National Park facilities at ‘Ohe’o, including a Ranger Station (with displays and great information), campground, large paved parking lots and bathroom.

 Another spectacular activity in the park (that doesn’t ever get madhouse crowded) is mauka the road – hiking the Pipiwai Trail which passes stunning vistas, pools, waterfalls (including the 200′ Makahiku Falls), jungle, a bamboo forest, culminating at the base of the 400′ high Waimoku Falls.
 (See the Pipiwai Trail and Waimoku Falls post for more detail.)

 If The Drive Is Discouraging You